suvasan19/suvasan19/README.md

 ## 🤔 Values and Principles

-- Failing is the best way to learn
+- Failing is one of the best ways to learn
 - Be comfortable with uncomfort
+- Don't let your education get in the way of your learning
 - With great power comes great responsibility 🕷

 Some of my Favourite Quotes: